While you're talking to your kids about drugs, smoking, sex and internet safety, think about adding vaping to the list.

 They couldn't be more wrong.

-"The most dangerous aspect of e-cigarettes is that up until last year, they were completely unregulated and even today we still don't know exactly what's being inhaled," warned Brent Fuller, M.D., Beaumont internal medicine/pediatrician physician.
-"You're inhaling a bunch of chemicals and we don't know what they are.
-Because of the unknowns, we don't know what the long-term effects of vaping will be, but I would worry about cancer, the increased risk of smoking for years to come, and the effect it has on brain development."
+"The most dangerous aspect of e-cigarettes is that up until 2016, they were completely unregulated and even today we still don't know exactly what's being inhaled," warned Brent Fuller, M.D., Beaumont pediatrician and internal medicine physician.
+"You're inhaling a multitude of chemicals (at least 60 chemical compounds have been found in e-cigarettes so far).
+Because of the unknowns, we don't know what the long-term effects of vaping will be, but I would worry about cancer, the increased risk of dependency (studies show that using e-cigarettes increases the likelihood of smoking cigarettes), and the effect it has on brain development."

 According to the American Lung Association, even some e-cigarettes that claimed to be nicotine free tested positive for the drug.

 Parents should also be concerned if their kids are athletes and think it's OK to vape.
 "This isn't just a water solution that tastes like bubble gum or some other cute flavor.
-One of the chemicals in e-cigarettes is diacetyl, which can effect lung capacity and eventually lead to a disease called 'popcorn lung,'" said Dr. Fuller.
-"In addition to your breathing, if your attention span gets hit by the nicotine and you can't pay attention to your game, you won't be playing at peak performance."
+One of the known chemicals in e-cigarettes is diacetyl, which can effect lung capacity and eventually lead to a disease called 'popcorn lung,'" said Dr. Fuller.
+"In addition to your breathing, if your attention span is impaired by nicotine and you can't pay attention to your game, you won't be playing at peak performance."

 If those aren't reasons enough to warn teens off vaping, consider this: